khandy21yo/btran/README.md

 There are still several areas where code is not readily translated, due to the differing underlying designes of Basic and C. Instead of creating wrappers around this code, it is left as an exercise to the user to fix these.
-Doing otherwise creates "not C++" code.
+Doing otherwise creates very ugly "not C++" code.

   Variable names
 	- Basic can use appended characters to define the variable type, such as